If I had my way, I’d make quitters out of us all.

 Find the people who understand you, who support you, and who can reflect you back to yourself.

-In evaluating opportunities, ask whether the opportunity connects you with your tribe — is this a space where you can find your people?
+In evaluating opportunities, ask whether the opportunity connects you with your community — is this a space where you can find your people?
 If it is, you can ward off the last cause of burnout: lack of community.

 Reclaim control of your time